Best Apps and Tools for Finding Snorkeling Spots

 5. The Ultimate Tool: Your Own Preparedness

-The most powerful tool isn't digital; it's in your mindset and your gear bag.
+The most powerful tool isn't digital; it's in your mindset and gear bag.
 Technology informs, but you decide.

 1. Do Local Recon: Once you've used apps to narrow things down, call a local dive shop or chat with a lifeguard.
 They have the day's real-time, eyes-on report.